 "No, but people assume,"

-"Well, you know what they say about assume," she replied, "It makes an Ass out of u and me,"
+"Well, you know what they say about assuming," she replied, "It makes an Ass out of u and me,"

 "It's OK, I can understand the reasoning behind it," Mac assured me then she softened, "I'm sorry we haven't been hanging around much,"